eruditelite/pimount/README.md

      one element, just creating a single element will NOT work (INumber ANewNumber[1], not INumber ANewNumber).

+## systemd ##

+As everyone uses it now...

+sudo cp pimount.service /lib/systemd/system
+sudo systemctl enable pimount

+Then, pimount will start at boot.
+Just update /usr/local/bin/pimount and reboot to update pimount.

 ## Post Mortems ##

 ### release_1.3 ###